At Tech Nation we’re creating a national network

 What wins have you had since starting?
 What impact have they made?

-A personal goal for me in 2020 is connecting with more UK/US investors interested in Northern Ireland dealflow; NI has a lack of capital at the scaling point, and I’m keen to work with our existing ecosystem to showcase our tech talent to create more interest globally.
+A personal goal for me in 2020 is connecting with more UK/US-based investors interested in Northern Ireland dealflow; NI has a lack of capital at the scaling point, and I’m keen to work with our existing ecosystem to showcase our tech talent to create more interest globally.

 Have you met any exciting companies?